ietf-wg-cellar/matroska-specification/tagging.md

 * `TagNames` starting with the underscore character '_' are not official tags; see (#why-official-tags-matter).

-* The fields with dates **SHOULD** have the following format: YYYY-MM-DD hh:mm:ss.mss YYYY = Year, MM = Month, DD = Days, HH = Hours, mm = Minutes, ss = Seconds, mss = Milliseconds.
+* The fields with dates **SHOULD** have the following format: "YYYY-MM-DD hh:mm:ss.mss".
+  This is similar to the ISO8601 date and time format defined in [@RFC3339, appendix A] of [@RFC9559] without the "T" separator, without the time offset and with the addition of the milliseconds "mss".
   To store less accuracy, you remove items starting from the right.
-To store only the year, you would use, "2004".
+For instance, to store only the year, you would use, "2004".
 To store a specific day such as May 1st, 2003, you would use "2003-05-01".

 * Fields that require a Float **SHOULD** use the "." mark instead of the "," mark.